 They are most probably the worst karaoke singers ever, but the culture behind it is very evident!
 The huge houses are built and furnished only for karaoke nights.
 During the summer you will stumble upon many karaoke parties that goes so well with drinking beer or toasting rice wine.

-#7 Obsession with skin colour
+#7 Obsession with Skin Color

-I’m pretty sure that’s in the whole Asia, but in Vietnam, it’s so evident and sometimes amusing for the outsider to observe.
+I’m pretty sure that’s in the whole of Asia, but in Vietnam, it’s so evident and sometimes amusing for the outsider to observe.
 During the day, people are usually totally covered with the clothes making sure not a single sunray touch their skin.

 Also, finding a regular beauty product without a whitening effect will be a real struggle in Vietnam.
 Their insecurity about the skin colour is very real as dark skin is perceived as lower status or people who’re doing hard labor in the fields.